Quantum Extremal Transitions and Special L-values: Introduction

 where $n = 6, 4, 3, 2$ for $d = 1, 2, 3, 4$ ($n = n_d$ is precisely the degree of base change needed in Proposition \ref{prop;locDef_sm}), and Euler's integral representation of hypergeometric functions.
 The result is $Q_p^\ell = 1$.
 The case $d = 7$ is treated separately, and it is in fact easier.
 Thus the first half of Theorem \ref{t:Qlim-1} is essentially classical (see Proposition~\ref{prop:Qlimd=1234}).

-For the second half of Theorem \ref{t:Qlim-1}, as well as for Theorem \ref{t:Qlim-2}, we develop period integrals of Eisenstein series in \S \ref{s:wild} to evaluate the limit.
+For the second half of Theorem \ref{t:Qlim-1}, as well as for Theorem \ref{t:Qlim-2}, we develop period integrals of Eisenstein series in \S \ref{s:wild} to evaluate the limit $Q^\ell$ to a certain value $Q^\ell_r$ (see Definition \ref{df:Q_r^l}).
 The first ingredient is the following extension of a similar formula in \cite{ABYZ02} for the case $\chi = \bm{1}_1$, using the method in \cite{Yang04} (see Proposition \ref{prop:Yang04ext}).
 Let $k\ge 2$ be an integer.
 For any triple $(\chi, \psi, n)$ with $\chi\psi(-1) = (-1)^k$, define

 Let $a_{\ii\infty,0}$ and $a_{0,0}$ be the cusp values of $\Eis_k^{\chi, \psi, n}(\tauq)$ at $\tauq = \ii\infty$ and $\tauq = 0$, respectively.
 Then

 The second ingredient is the translation formula of Eisenstein series we proved in Proposition \ref{prop:TFforEis}: Let $r = \frac ac \in \bQ$ with $\gcd (a, c) = 1$.
 Let $\Eis_r^{\psi}(\tauq) = \Eis_3^{\bm{1}_1,\psi,1}(\tauq + r)$.
 Then